Encore Learning Fall 2023 Virtual Instructor Guide

 Encore Learning posts its course catalog and other information on class schedules on the Encore Learning website www.EncoreLearning.net.
 The full course catalog is online.
 Courses fill on a first-come, first-served basis and an automated wait list is generated.

 Occasionally Encore Learning must cancel a course due to under-enrollment or a change in an instructor’s circumstance.
-If the minimum enrollment for the course (10) is not met at least one week prior to the course start date, the course will be canceled.
+Normally, if the course enrollment does not reach 10 at least one week prior to the course start date, the course will be cancelled.
 You will be notified by our Executive Director if cancellation is imminent.